Discussing marital agreements is never easy.

 At best it’s unromantic.
 At worst it feels like you’re planning for failure.
 Even bringing it up can trigger complicated feelings.

-But the reality is that martial agreements, such as a prenuptial agreement or cohabitation agreement, exist to serve the same purpose as insurance.
+But the reality is that marital agreements, such as a prenuptial agreement or cohabitation agreement, exist to serve the same purpose as insurance.

 No one wants to use insurance, but you want to have it in case something goes wrong in the future.